Skip to main content

 A. Child: A biological, adopted, or foster child; a stepchild; a legal ward; or a child of an employee standing in loco parentis (e.g., a child for whom the employee has, or had during the person's youth, daily responsibility to care and financially support - a biological or legal relationship is not necessary) and who is either under 18 years of age or is incapable of self-care because of a physical or mental disability at the time the FML leave is to commence.

-B. Covered military member: The employee's spouse, child, or parent who is on active duty or call to active duty status in the National Guard or Reserves.
+B. Covered military member: The employee's spouse, child, or parent who is on active duty or call to active duty status with the Armed Forces, including the National Guard or Reserves.

-D. Chronic serious health condition: One that meets all the following requirements:
+E. Chronic serious health condition: One that meets all the following requirements:

-• Continues over an extended period of time.
+• Continues over an extended period of time (including recurring episodes of a single underlying condition); and

-E. Eligible employee: Any employee who:
+F. Eligible employee: Any employee who:

 • Has worked for the State of Texas a total of at least 12 months prior to the date of leave (the 12 months need not be consecutive); and

-F. Health care provider: A person authorized to practice as a health care provider in Texas who is performing within the scope of that practice as one of the following:
+G. Health care provider: A person authorized to practice as a health care provider in Texas who is performing within the scope of that practice as one of the following:

 • Doctor of medicine